-2017, was another satisfactory year for the pioneering Co-Generation projects which effectively achieved its generation capacity levels, maintaining it throughout the year.
+2020, was another satisfactory year for the pioneering Co-Generation Power projects which effectively achieved its generation capacity levels, maintaining it throughout the year.
 The plants ran smoothly contributing its share to the National Grid.

 The first 26.6 MW power plant at JDW Unit-II, Sadiqabad, District Rahim Yar Khan, Punjab achieved Commercial Operations Date (COD) on June 12, 2014 after completing all independent testing and certification requirements, while the second 26.8 MW plant at JDW Unit-III, District Ghotki, Sindh achieved COD on October 3, 2014.

-Both power plants are fully operational and supplying affordable and renewable electricity under Energy Purchase Agreements executed with the Central Power Purchasing Agency of the National Transmission & Despatch Company Limited.
+Both power plants are fully operational and supplying affordable and renewable electricity under Energy Purchase Agreements executed with National Transmission & Despatch Company Limited (“NTDC”) through the Central Power Purchasing Agency (Guarantee) Limited (“CPPA-G”).
 The plants efficiently utilize indigenous bagasse as fuel, which besides being environment friendly, also has the major benefit of saving precious foreign exchange for the country compared to imported fuels such as furnace oil or imported coal.